SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 Depending on what Calculation Mode you have you chosen, the process to deploy your rule will vary slightly.
 Please locate your chosen Calculation Mode below.

 ## Developer / Invocable by Automation Calculation Modes
 Simply choose "Save and Activate" in the path.
-Your rule is now ready to be called by a flow or Apex code.
+Your rule is now ready to be called by a flow or Apex code, or to be scheduled using the instructions above.

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_path_automation_and_developer_01_save_activate.png" width="100%" alt="DLRS Beta Rule Activation - Path - Developer or Invocable by Automation Calculation Modes">